mitchhi/dl-song-recommender/README.md

 - Training signal: tag-based semantic teacher, later extended with contrastive and blended objectives
 - Output: fixed-length song embeddings used for nearest-neighbor retrieval

+For a fuller description of the shared encoder, loss function, and notebook 4-7 progression, see [Model Architecture](docs/model_architecture.md).

 ## Experimental Progression